 Complaint: an action taken by a client / student / member of staff in response to their dissatisfaction with any aspect of the operation of the WA College of Agriculture - Cunderdin other than the result of an assessment.
-The issues, of which a participant/trainee may lodge a complaint include, but is not limited to: a policy or procedure, fees, delivery styles etc.

-Appeal: an action by a student to request a re-evaluation of any decision resulting from dissatisfaction or disagreement with that decision.
+The issues, of which a participant/trainee may lodge a complaint include, but is not limited to: a policy or procedure, fees, delivery styles etc. Appeal: an action by a student to request a re-evaluation of any decision resulting from dissatisfaction or disagreement with that decision.

-Details
+Complaints and App Complaints and Appeals Form

-Name S tudent ID No
+Name Stu ident ID No

-Address •
+Address '

-Contact No Date of incident
+Contact No Da te of incident

 Qualification or Unit of Competency

-N. C. L.

-Nature of complaint or ap peal
+Nature of complaint or appeal

-I wish to lodge a Comp laint Appeal
+I wish to lodge a Complaint Appeal

-Please describe the details of the complaint or appeal (you may attach supporting documentation if required) Have you taken any steps to resolve this issue?
-If yes please provide details
+Please describe the details of the complaint or appeal (you may attach supporting documentation if required

+Have you taken any steps to resolve this issue If yes please provide details

-What outcome would you like to see from raising this complaint / appeal?
+What outcome would you like to see from raising this complaint appeal

-Participant Date
+Participant Signature Date

-Signature

 Office Use Only

-Desired resolution or outcor me
+Desired resolution or outcome

 Refund/ Credit Note

-Meeting with Training Mana ger
+Meeting with Training Manager

-Appeal passed (assessment re-marked)
+Appeal passed (assessment re r narked

 Other, please specify

 Details of action taken:

 Appropriate Action Applied

-Participant informed of outcome (letter attached) Yes/No Date:
+Participant informed of outcome (letter attached Yes No Date:

-Other, please specify Yes/No Date:

-Included on the RTO Complaints & Yes/No Date:
+Other, please specify Included on the RTO Complaints & Yes No Date: Yes No Date:

-Appeals Register
+Appeals Register אט שמנכ.

-Raised at RTO Management Meeting Yes/No Date:
+Raised at RTO Management Meeting s No Date:

-Signed Yes/No Date:
+Signed - No Date: